1st Central Committee of the Indochinese Communist Party

 The 1st Central Committee of the Indochinese Communist Party was in session from 1935 to 1951.

 Plenums

-The Central Committee (CC) is not a permanent institution.
-Instead, it convenes plenary sessions between party congresses.
-When the CC is not in session, decision-making powers are delegated to its internal bodies; that is, the Politburo and the Secretariat.
+The Central Committee (CC) is not a permanent institution; it convenes plenary sessions between party congresses.
+When not in session, its decision-making powers are delegated to internal bodies—the Politburo and the Secretariat.
 None of these organs are permanent bodies either; typically, they convene several times a month.